LIVES IN RUINS

 "Marilyn Johnson has gone to our conferences, interviewed us, raised a glass with us, and visited us virtually.
 And now she’s here at THE DESK SET to answer five questions, plus a bonus round, about her forthcoming book."
 The Desk Set blog is all over This Book Is Overdue! in a Q and A between Jessica Pigza (one of the librarians featured in the book) and the author called, appropriately, "This Interview Is Early."

-THE DEAD BEAT
+Reviews for THE DEAD BEAT

 "This delightful quirk of a book is not dark or morose; it's an uplifting, joyous, life-affirming read for people who ordinarily steer clear of uplifting, joyous, life-affirming reads….Of all the personalities captured in 'The Dead Beat,' few are more endearing than Johnson, a former obituary writer.
 Her enthusiasm is infectious.…Writers interested in honing the craft should inhale this book.
 Who else might profit or delight from reading about obituaries?
 Just about anyone who's not yet in one, I'd wager."